I know it is a just a little “HOT” outside this week. It is so humid in Hong Kong you could literally cut the air with a knife.

 Do you know how some dishes taste even better the second day?
 This is one of these dishes.
 All the flavors mingle together and it has such a hearty vegetable broth that you will not even miss the meat.
 The cannelloni beans are packed with protein so this is a fantastic dish for vegetarians and non-vegetarians alike.

 The recipe I will share with you is formulated from taste testing 3 versions of ribollita in Italy.
 (Once in a restaurant in Radda, once in Siena and once in Florence.
 The soup in Siena was the best.)
 Mr. Anonymous is very patient as I swirl and swizzle my soup and dissect it of many of its contents to determine what ingredients lie inside.
-The other patrons in the restaurant are now looking at me with a bit of interest, but how else could I ever re-engineer this lovely Tuscan bread soup in Bam's Kitchen.
+The other patrons in the restaurant are now looking at me with a bit of interest, but how else could I ever re-engineer this lovely Tuscan bread soup in Healthy World Cuisine.

 Serves 4 adults or 2 hungry teenagers